 Facing Amputation?

-Facing an amputation is particularly challenging but the team at Michigan Vascular is here to support, educate, and prepare you with the ultimate goal of providing for your prosthetic needs once your limb has healed.
-It is important to understand the type of amputation surgery that you will have as this will impact several factors related to limb healing, rehabilitation programming, and prosthesis design.
+Understand that the type of amputation surgery you will have impacts limb healing, rehabilitation programming, prosthesis design, and other factors.
 Amputation can occur at different levels of your leg, most commonly below the knee, above the knee, or through the knee.
-After amputation, the remaining part of your lower limb is often called your “residual limb.”
+After amputation, the remaining limb is often called your “residual limb.”

 Ken Eick, CP